 Complimentary Room Night

 The big selling point of Accor Plus us that it comes with a free overnight stay each year their choice of selected Sofitel, Pullman, MGallery, Grand Mercure, Novotel, Mercure, Ibis and Ibis Styles properties.
 Depending on the property, this can go a substantial way toward paying for the membership fee.
 Note that the holder of the supplementary card does not get this particular benefit.

 The program offers a 10% discount off the Best Available Rate at any participating Accor hotel on paid stays.
 There is generally a reasonable availability of these nights.
 In addition, when sales are on, Accor Plus members often receive an additional discount on the sale rates.

 The program also offers discounted dining at Accor Hotels.
-There is no need to be staying in-house at the hotel, however, the card does need to be shown at time of dining to get the discount.
-While the discount does cover the food portion, in Australia it does not extend to any beverages that are consumed while dining.
-In Asia, beverages are discounted 15%.
+While you do not need to be staying in-house at the hotel, you do need to present your card at the time of dining.
+While the discount covers the food portion, in Australia it does not extend to beverages.
+In Asia, beverages are discounted by 15%.

 The discount is based on a sliding scale.
 A solo traveller gets a 25% discount, a couple gets 50% off, while a trio will get a 33% discount.
 Once the group gets to four or more diners, the discount offered is 25%.

 On the downside, the discount does have some blackout dates and is not available on days such as Christmas Day or Mothers Day.